What Should I Feed My Worms

 If you chop up the food it will break down quicker and be more available to the worms sooner.
 Some people even blend up the food into a puree, it does not hurt to do this but I think it is unnecessary.
 Freezing food can also cause it to break down faster after it thaws.
 Again I think this will help foods break down faster but I think it is an unnecessary extra step on most foods, however on some foods that are more resistant to breaking down such as uncooked potatoes it will help some.
 Cooked food will break down fast also.
 Just make sure if you freeze or cook the food that you let it get back to room temperature before adding it unless you are purposely using it to help cool a bin on a hot day.

 The best way to feed your worms is to add small amounts and do not add more until it is gone.
+I typically recommend that you feed, then check in 3 days, if it is not all gone, then you fed too much, leave it, but don't feed again until it is gone.
+For your next feeding reduce the amount.
 Some people pocket feed, which I highly recommend until you get used to how much to feed them.
-They can eat as much as ½ their weight daily in food and bedding, it a perfectly managed system, but it is best to never feed until the previous food is gone to make sure you do not create a harsh environment for them with too much food.
+Red Wigglers and European Nightcrawlers can eat as much as ½ their weight daily in food and bedding, in a perfectly managed system, African Nightcrawlers can eat more but it is best to never feed until the previous food is gone to make sure you do not create a harsh environment for them with too much food.